 API-First Payment Infrastructure: Building Financial Products on Programmable Rails

-In this deep-dive guide, we explore what API-first payment infrastructure means, why it matters for Indian businesses, and how to build on Paywize's API platform to create world-class financial products.
+In this guide, we explain what API first payment infrastructure means, why it matters for Indian businesses, and how companies can build financial products using the Paywize API platform.

-API-first is a design philosophy where the API is the primary interface for all payment operations.
-Every capability — creating payouts, collecting payments, verifying bank accounts, checking balances, generating reports — is accessible through a well-documented, consistent REST API.
-The dashboard is built on the same API.
-The SDKs wrap the same API.
-Internal systems consume the same API.
-There is no secret back-channel or manual process that cannot be automated through the API.
+API first is a design approach where the API becomes the main interface for all payment operations.
+Every function such as creating payouts, collecting payments, verifying bank accounts, checking balances, or generating reports is available through a well documented REST API.

 The Paywize API Architecture